autogluon/autogluon/README.md

 }
 ```

-If you find the multimodal text+tabular functionality in AutoGluon be useful, please cite the following paper:
+If you use AutoGluon's multimodal text+tabular functionality in a scientific publication, please cite the following paper:

 Shi, Xingjian, et al. ["Multimodal AutoML on Structured Tables with Text Fields."](https://openreview.net/forum?id=OHAIVOOl7Vl) 8th ICML Workshop on Automated Machine Learning (AutoML).
 2021.